Togo (film): Historical accuracy

 Leonhard Seppala with sled dogs from his kennel.
 From left to right, Togo, Karinsky, Jafet, Pete, unknown and Fritz, circa 1924–1925.

 The movie, for the most part, remains faithful to the story of Leonhard Seppala and Togo.
 Two of the more "cinematic" moments in the film that were remarkably true to life include Togo escaping his second owner by jumping through a glass window and Togo using his strength to pull Seppala's sled out of the Norton Sound.

 The movie, however, excludes Seppala and Constance's daughter Sigrid who was among the many children who was at risk of contracting diphtheria.
 Seppala's reaction to Balto getting the credit is not shown, though Constance is shown to be rather annoyed by the news.

 In real life, Seppala openly voiced his disapproval of the dog hero mix-up.
 In addition, the film depicts Seppala's sled team as being composed of 11 dogs, with Togo as the only lead dog.
 In real life, Togo was sometimes assisted in leading by a half-brother named Fritz.
 Also, in the film, Gunnar Kaasen's team is composed of only 10 dogs.
 In real life, Kaasen's team consisted of 13 dogs.
 Also, Balto strongly resembles the way he looked in real life, except that he has blue eyes as opposed to the dark brown eyes that he had in real life.

 The movie also depicts Togo living out the rest of his days with Seppala while in real life, Togo was given to a fellow musher named Elizabeth Ricker in Poland, Maine, to live out his golden years and sire pups.
 On parting with his best dog, Seppala stated, "It was sad parting on a cold, gray March morning, when Togo raised a small paw to my knee as if questioning why he was not going along with me.
 I never had a better dog than Togo.
 His stamina, loyalty, and intelligence could not be improved upon.
 Togo was the best dog that ever traveled the Alaska trail."

 Seppala did visit Togo a couple of times and was by his side when he was euthanized.
 Togo was bred in order to preserve his traits as a sled dog, and sired pups that were a part of and contributed to the Seppala Siberian Sleddog lines, as well as the AKC and CKC registered Siberian Husky bloodlines.

 Release

 Togo was originally scheduled to be released on Disney+ on December 13, 2019, but was eventually moved and released a week later on December 20, 2019.
-In 2024, it was removed from Disney+, and is not available for other digital platforms or physical formats.
+In 2024, it was removed from Disney+.
+In February 2026, the film became available on Tubi and Amazon Prime Video under the Wonder Project subscription channel, although it was later taken off from those services at the beginning of March.